virtual-world-framework/vwf/docs/persistence_in_vwf.md

 ## Application Developer Use Cases

+### Instance Object

+TODO: Make it happen

+### State Object

+TODO: Make it happen

 ### Save the state of an instance

 **Motivation**

 Application developer wants to save the state of the application instance at a specific point in order to return to that "point in history" at some time in the future.

 **API**

 From within a running application:

 ```
-vwf_admin.saveState({"name": "state-name"}, function (stateName) {
+vwf_admin.saveState( {"name": "state-name"} ).then(
+    function( stateName ) {
+        // body of callback function to execute on success
+    },
+    function( error ) {
-  // body of callback function to execute on completion
+        // body of callback function to execute on error
-});
+    }
+);
 ```

-*Returns:* the name of the saved state if save is successful, false otherwise.
+*Returns:* the name of the saved state if save is successful, and an error otherwise.

 *Notes:*

 - If a save state with `"state-name"` already exists, it will be overwritten with the current state.

 **Web Service**